ONE ASSOCIATION – THREE EXHIBITIONS

 The exhibition “Luthermania” presents four major cultural “arenas”, in which iconic images of Luther exerted a strong influence over long periods of time: Luther the Saint – Luther the Devil – Luther the Brand – Luther the German The exhibits do not intend to help visitors understand Luther better, but rather serve as material agents which were supposed to increase Luther’s “visibility” with regard to prevailing prejudices, attributions of virtue, ideals and intentions.
 They were all successful to varying degrees in the “making of Luther”.

-The exhibition will be accompanied by an extensive virtual presentation: www.luthermania.de
+The exhibition is furthermore shown by an extensive virtual presentation: www.luthermania.de

 Download the exhibition flyer.

 Herzog August Bibliothek Wolfenbüttel, 15 January to 18 June 2017